slz2003/RFCScope-/Errata_filtering/Result_manual/9803-2/packetizer_raw_output.md

 Insert an explicit normative statement that an omitted policy attribute must be treated as if its value were 'false' (i.e., Default Mode applies).

-**Severity:** Medium
-  *Basis:* While the gap does not render the extension unimplementable, it may cause inconsistent server behavior and interoperability issues among implementations that do or do not apply XML Schema defaulting.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: Issue-2
-- Causal Expert: Issue-2
-- Deontic Expert: Issue-2
-- Structural Expert: Issue-2

 ---